PietroFilippo/torrent-finder-cli/README.md

     - `off` — stream with no subtitles.
     - After downloading subs via **📝 Search & download subtitles** (the existing subliminal flow), the saved file is auto-promoted to external mode so your next stream just picks it up.
   - **Auto Episode Navigation:** When streaming a torrent with ≥ 2 video files **without** pre-selecting anything, the CLI fetches metadata via `aria2c`, queues every video file in episode order (using filename patterns like `S01E01`, ` - 01`, `[01]`, `Episode 01`, or ` E01` when present; alphabetical fallback otherwise), and enables `n` (next) / `b` (previous) hotkeys so you can jump between episodes mid-session.
 Single-file movies still stream as-is — no forced picker, no extra wait.
   - **Subtitle Download:** Search and download the best matching subtitles directly from the terminal using `subliminal`.
+If a matching video has already been downloaded, it hash-matches the real file for frame-accurate sync; otherwise it matches on the release name.
+Configuring OpenSubtitles.com credentials greatly improves results (see *Subtitle providers* below).
+For Anime searches, a dedicated **Jimaku** lookup (jimaku.cc) runs first when a `JIMAKU_API_KEY` is set, since the western-TV providers behind subliminal don't index anime fansubs well.
   - **Configurable Download Folder:** A **📁 Save to:** row in the Download Method menu lets you set a persistent default download directory used by `aria2c`, `webtorrent`, `peerflix` downloads and the subtitle downloader.
 Picker offers `Default (downloads/)`, `~/Downloads`, or a custom path (created on-the-fly if missing).
 Streams and magnet-to-client handoff are unaffected — they use their own paths.
   - **Clipboard Integration:** Easily copy magnet links directly to your OS clipboard (Windows/macOS/Linux).
   - **Seamless Error Recovery:** If a terminal download fails, lacks dependencies, or is manually forcefully aborted by you (`Ctrl+C`), the CLI intercepts the exit and safely drops you back into the download method selector without losing your active search context.